Sdaas/karate-kafka/README.md

 ```
 ## Quick Demo

-Start up a single-node Kafka cluster locally with a topic called `test-topic`.
-Running
+Start up a single-node Kafka cluster locally.
+Running `KarateTests` will invoke
-`KarateTests` will invoke `src/test/java/karate/kafka/example.feature` which will attempt to
+`src/test/java/karate/kafka/example.feature` which will attempt to
-write a few messages to this topic and read it back.
-Finally, shut down the Kafka cluster.
+write a few messages to `test-topic` and read it back.
+Finally, shut down
+the Kafka cluster.

 ```
-$ ./startup.sh
+$ docker-compose up -d
 $ mvn test -Dtest=KafkaRunner
-$ ./teardown.sh
+$ docker-compose down
 ```

 ## Documentation